-Application Use it to do this Mail Exchange messages with other computer users.
+Application Use it to do this FileView Work with files and directories.
+Mail Exchange messages with other computer users.
 Message Window Display messages, such as new mail notices and warnings about problems.
 Notepad Edit text.
 Paint Create a simple picture using an assortment of art tools.
 Print Screen Take a snapshot of an entire screen or portion of a screen and print the file containing the snapshot now or later.
 Puzzle Solve a classic, sliding-tile puzzle on your screen.

 Because DECwindows is based on the industry standard X Window System, you can use other vendors' applications as well as Digital applications.
-For more information about the standard X Window System, see Appendix A. For more information about running other vendors' applications, see Chapter 12.
+For more information about the standard X Window System, see Appendix A, "Understanding DECwindows Architecture".
+For more information about running other vendors' applications, see Chapter 12, "Running Applications Across the Network".